DevShel/microsoft-workshop/README.md

 # Follow Along With The Slides

-This workshop was administered using (this slide deck)[https://docs.google.com/presentation/d/1i411kl-3xVSfNLtZqIhWnhERsHeoETHpdGRYhkIJfgc/edit?usp=sharing].
+This workshop was administered using [this slide deck](https://docs.google.com/presentation/d/1i411kl-3xVSfNLtZqIhWnhERsHeoETHpdGRYhkIJfgc/edit?usp=sharing).
 Make sure to follow along with it starting at slide 10 — "Hands-on Development"!

 # Hack4Impact-UMD Minority Student Day Workshop

 This repository contains a simple web application designed for the Blacks at Microsoft Minority Student Day (BMSD) workshop.
 This workshop was created to bridge the digital divide and empower underrepresented students in STEAM fields.
-The application is meant to run on a Windows 11 machine and was deployed across ~40 Azure VM containers to provide a standardized development environment for each group.
+The application is meant to run on a Windows 11 machine.

 ## About BMSD